adrienbrunet/adrienbrunet.github.io/_posts/bug-free.md

     assert mean(1, 2) == 1.5
     overflow_test = mean(sys.maxsize, sys.maxsize + 2)
     assert overflow_test == sys.maxsize + 1
-    assert type(overflow_test) == float
 ```
-And... it'is OK !
+And... it'is OK!
+All green!

-But wait, we were talking about integer overflow, we don't have it but now we're using floats (as the division gives back a float).
+But wait, we were talking about integer overflow, we don't have it, but now we're using floats (as the division gives back a float).

-That's not my point.
-This implementation just feels ok for now.
+This implementation feels ok for now.
 Indeed, I can't think of something that could go wrong.
-Muahaha, how naive am I. If a bug is solved, that does not mean we now are bug-free.
+Muahaha, how naive am I. If a bug is solved, that does not mean we are bug-free.

 We are just sure one particular bug won't happen again.
 Thanks you beautiful test.

 If I can't think of a failing test, that's only because I'm a weak developper.
 Some people get my ass (and yours probably) covered...
 Let's discover [**Hypothesis**](https://hypothesis.readthedocs.io/en/latest/).